 Twenty-four per cent of the economic output of the Local Government Area is due to agriculture, whilst tourism is an important export sector.
 White collar workers make up 60% of the population and 40% are in industry-related business (Glen Innes Severn Council 2008).

-Unemployment decreased from 7.0% in 2005 to 6.4% in 2006 (Australian Bureau of Statistics 2008).
-No further information was available after this date at the time of writing.
+Unemployment increased from 6.4% in 2006 to 6.7% in 2011(Australian Bureau of Statistics 2011).

 Photo 1: Glen Innes township

 Climate